KarmicGeezer/NetAutomation/README.md

 # NetAutomation
 Homework for the IPSpace Network Automation course

-A simple lab topology conisisting of:

-Two sites:
-    Each site has 4 x NX-OSv routers
-    A single OSPF area
-    Site BPG ASN
-    Linux server

-The two sites will connect via a pair of IOSv routers acting as a dual core.

-The topology also allows me to add ASAv firewalls later.

-For simplicity, at times only one site will be powered up.
+The topology is used VIRL with a CentOS VM.

+Two topologies have been created:

+1) IPSpaceLab.virl:  Dual site (each with 4 x NX-OSv's in a single OSPF area and single BGP AS) connecting to a dual core

+2) IPSpaceLab2.vir:l Singe site (4 x NX-OSv's in a single OSPF area and single BGP AS) connecting to a dual core